dannykryan/dannykryan/README.md

 # Danny Ryan
 ## 🧙‍♂️ About Me:

 Hello there! 👋 I'm Danny, a junior dev who loves design based in Birmingham, UK.
-I love to make things that bring a smile to people's faces.
-When I'm not developing, I might be making music, riding my bike or playing video games that are almost as old as I am!
+I recently left my career in communications and marketing to embrace my love of learning and pursue a worthwhile and challenging career as a developer.

 ## 💻 Technologies & Tools